software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

 Go to the directory where "requirements.txt" is located and run <br>
 `pip install -r requirements.txt` <br>

-It should install all necesary libraries for the Django Environment(new libraries will be added as project expands, run the command again if neccesary).
+It should install all necesary libraries for the Django Environment(new libraries will be added as project expands, run this command again if neccesary).

 ### Getting the App Running
 1. Open your terminal